HerrMotz/bachelor-thesis/publication/main.typ

 - Which query languages work / are used on RDF databases?
 ]

-== SPARQL
+#todo[
+  What is a reifier good for/used for (irl)?
+]

+=== Internationalised Resource Identifier <iri_heading>

+=== RDF Graph Format and Triples <triples_heading>

+==== Modeling Information using Triples
+#todo[Restyle level 3 and 4 headings]

+As motivated in @problem_heading, a triple consists of the following structure
+$
+  bold("Subject") xarrow(italic("Predicate")) bold("Object"). \
+$ <triple_structure>

+Every triple has an equivalent RDF Graph, where the subject and object equate nodes, and the predicate equates a directed connection from subject to object.

+#align(center, todo[Insert drawing])

+Most real-world relationships might present to be more complex than something one would want to model in a single triple.
+For example, one may want to express that "Goethe" was educated at the "University of Leipzig" from 3 October 1765 to 28 August 1768.
+One possibility is to let relationships have more than two operands, i.e. increase the arity by one for each additional parameter.
+"Educated at" would then be called "educated at (#sym.dot) from (#sym.dot) to (#sym.dot)".
+Another way using the limited triple syntax is to create an implicit object, that assists in modelling the relationship.
+We use it to describe a new concept; a human might be inclined to give it a name, e.g. "educated at for a certain time":
+$
+  "Goethe" &longArrow("educated at") && "Implicit1", \
+  "Implicit1" &longArrow("educated at") && "Uni Leipzig", \
+  "Implicit1" &longArrow("started at") && 3.10.1765, \
+  "Implicit1" &longArrow("ended at") && 28.08.1768
+$ <assertions_goethe_education>

+Having specified such an implicit concept for our concept "educated at for a certain time", one is free to add a few extra statements about what he studied and whether he graduated:

+$
+  "Goethe" &longArrow("educated at") && "Implicit1", \
+  "Implicit1" &longArrow("educated at") && "Uni Leipzig", \
+  "Implicit1" &longArrow("started at") && 3.10.1765, \
+  "Implicit1" &longArrow("ended at") && 28.08.1768, \
+  #text(fill: green)[Implicit1] &longArrow("field of study") && #text(fill: green)[Law], \
+  #text(fill: green)[Implicit1] &longArrow("graduated") && #text(fill: green)[True]
+$ <assertions_goethe_education_revised>

+Such statements are usually called qualifiers @wikibooks_sparql_qualifiers.
+This method of describing information allows us to implicitly define new concepts.
+Any program dealing with qualifiers merely handles the explicit assertions for an anonymous concept.
+But, this anonymity poses a challenge to a human interpreter; implicit concepts usually remain unnamed (#todo[todo below (how does it work)]).

+#todo[How do qualifiers actually work in the context of the spec @W3C_RDF_1.2_Proposal?
+Do they use blank nodes?]

+#todo[How do qualifiers get their name in Wikidata?]

+#todo[Are qualifiers specific to an RDF implementation?]

+=== SPARQL Protocol and RDF Query Language <sparql_heading>

 #blockquote[
-  RDF is a directed, labeled graph data format for representing information in the Web.
-This specification defines the syntax and semantics of the SPARQL query language for RDF.
   SPARQL can be used to express queries across diverse data sources, whether the data is stored natively as RDF or viewed as RDF via middleware.
 SPARQL contains capabilities for querying required and optional graph patterns along with their conjunctions and disjunctions.
 SPARQL also supports extensible value testing and constraining queries by source RDF graph.
-The results of SPARQL queries can be results sets or RDF graphs. @sparql_specification_w3c
+The results of SPARQL queries can be results sets or RDF graphs. @W3C_SPARQL_Specification
 ]

 #todo[
   Which features does SPARQL offer?
 ]

-== Knowledge Representation
-@Stock2008_Wissensrepräsentation

-== OWL
+== Web Ontology Language <heading_owl>
 @Sack2009_OWL_und_OWL_Semantik
 @Lacy2005_OWL

+== Visual Query Graph
+#todo[As proposed by Vargas or the french dude, I don't recall.]

 = Developed architecture / system design / implementation

 #todo[
+Should contain the following aspects:
 - start with a theoretical approach
 - describe the developed system/algorithm/method from a high-level point of view
 - go ahead in presenting your developments in more detail ]

-My approach
+== Architecture
+- Web App (Vite+Vue+Rust+ReteJS+TailwindCSS)
+- All mapping algorithms are written in Rust to ensure completeness and speed
+- Integrates fuzzy search using Wikibase APIs (exemplary implementation for Wikidata and Factgrid)

+== Use in Lecture
+- Patrick Stahl developed for Clemens Beck
+- Changes / contributions by patrick are clearly marked in Version Control

+#todo[How do I license the code?
+Maybe Rechtsamt fragen.]

-== Translating SPARQL to a Visual Representation
+== Visual Query Graph-SPARQL Mapping
+Novel to current work:
++ Qualifiers are visualised more intuitively (see Simons Blog) #todo[Create reference for Olaf Simons Blogpost]
++ Multiple datasources and clear prefixes #todo[Check, whether this is actually new]
++ ... more?

+== SPARQL-OWL Mapping

-=== SELECT  Queries
+=== Select Queries
+#todo[
-#todo[Which features can I graphically visualise?]
+  Which features can I graphically visualise?
+  - Triples
+  - Qualifiers
+  - Literals
+  - blank nodes?
+  - Filters?
+  - ...
+]

 A SPARQL-SELECT-Query